Michael Tylo: Personal life

-Tylo was born in Detroit, Michigan, the son of Edward Tylo, a plumber, and his wife, Margaret.
+Michael Edward Tylo was born in Detroit, Michigan, the oldest child of Elmer Edward Tylo (1927–2010), a plumber, and his wife, Margaret Ann Tylo (1929–2015).

-He had three children with his second wife, actress Hunter Tylo: son Michael Edward Tylo II (April 24, 1988 - October 18, 2007), and daughters Izabella Gabrielle (November 12, 1996) and Katya Ariel (January 15, 1998), as well as a stepson, Christopher "Chris" Morehart (January 22, 1980), from Hunter Tylo's first marriage to Tom Morehart.
+Tylo's first marriage in 1978, to Deborah Eckles, ended in divorce.
+He had three children with his second wife, actress Hunter Tylo: son Michael Edward Tylo II (April 24, 1988–October 18, 2007), and daughters Izabella Gabrielle (November 12, 1996) and Katya Ariel (January 15, 1998), as well as a stepson, Christopher "Chris" Morehart (January 22, 1980), from Hunter Tylo's first marriage to Tom Morehart.
+That union also ended in divorce.

 In 1998, his infant daughter Katya was diagnosed with a rare cancer of the eye, retinoblastoma.
 Doctors removed the eye and began chemotherapy, but later in the year a tumor was detected in Katya's other eye; to the amazement of her doctors, that tumor soon inexplicably disappeared.
 Katya recovered and wears a prosthetic right eye.

-On October 18, 2007, nineteen year old Michael Tylo Jr. accidentally drowned in the family pool in Henderson, Nevada.
+On October 18, 2007, nineteen year old Michael Edward Tylo Jr. accidentally drowned in the family pool in Henderson, Nevada.
 The Clark County Coroner concluded that "the cause of death was drowning due to seizure disorder," and was ruled accidental.

-Tylo married his long-time fiancée Rachelle on January 10, 2010.
+Tylo married his third wife, long-time fiancée Rachelle Reichert, on January 10, 2010.
 They had two daughters; Kollette Tylo (born 2012) and Gianna Tylo (born 2015).

-Tylo died in Henderson, Nevada on September 28, 2021, at the age of 72.
+Michael Edward Tylo died in Henderson, Nevada on September 28, 2021, at the age of 72.